-About 50km from Madaba in Jordan, I check into a Movenpick hotel, the Movenpick Dead Sea Resort & Spa, a luxury resort on the shores of the Dead Sea.
+About 50km from Madaba in Jordan, I check into the Movenpick Dead Sea Resort & Spa, a luxury resort on the shores of the Dead Sea.
+Of all the things to do in Jordan, chilling out in the Dead Sea is the most relaxing.
 It’s the lowest point on earth and the ancient site of Sodom and Gomorrah.
 The other drawcard is its abnormally high salt content, which allows bathers to bob in the water like corks.

 After spending hours relaxing in Zara Spa’s five pools, I book in for a Dead Sea mud wrap and salt scrub, which is an invigorating experience.